codak2/defineListGen/README.md

 - Add values to rows
 - Collapse duplicate rows and merge their stylevars
 - Add/Remove Style Vars as per requirements
+- Add/Remove groups for rows as per requirements
 - Reset button to clear all fields
 - Generate list in a second
 - Display errors messages on screen if something went wrong